dariusuknuis/eqemu-docs-v2/docs/client/guides/file-formats/wld-by-darius.md

 ### Basic fragments

-All fragments (plain and reference) begin with the following data:
+Almost all fragments (plain and reference) begin with the following data:

 #### Size : DWORD